|

 - INNOKENTI:

-Variant of Russian Innokentiy, meaning
+Variant spelling of Russian Innokentiy, meaning

 "harmless, innocent."

-- INNOKENTIY:
+- INNOKENTIY

-Russian form of Latin Innocentius,
+form of Latin Innocentius,

 meaning "harmless, innocent."

-- IOANN:
+- IOANN

-Old Russian form of John,
+(Иоанн): Old Russian form of Greek

 meaning "God is gracious."

-- IOAKIM:
+- IOAKIM

-Russian form of Joachim,
+(Иоаким): Russian form

-- IOSIF:
+- IOSIF

-Romanian and Russian form of Joseph, meaning "(God) shall add," which
+(Иосиф): Romanian and Russian form of

 - IPATI: